-But GPOs also exist to benefit suppliers, or the network of companies that offer goods and services to member companies.
-For suppliers, GPO advantages come from having an expanded market share, increased access to industry insights and data and better buyer relationships.
+Suppliers, the network of companies that offer goods and services to member companies, also benefit from the GPO by obtaining an expanded market share, increased access to industry insights and data, and better buyer relationships.
 With category offerings in facilities and MRO, freight and logistics, HR and more, you exceed the expectations of stakeholders and better equip end users.

 There are three main types of group purchasing organizations: